 Together, these two standalone models can be situated side by side, on matching pedestals, or vertically, so you can save space in your laundry room.
 No matter which layout you pick, they will look stylish in your home, thanks to a sleek platinum, champagne, or white finish.
 Just be aware: the washer can vibrate a lot during the spin cycle.
 Don't install it near a bedroom, and have a professional set it up and even run a test cycle for you.

 "The steam feature can be helpful, especially when cleaning bedding for someone with allergies.
 The temperature is increased to a level where allergens such as pollens break down, and dust mites are eliminated.
-If you hate to iron, using the steam cycle in your washer and dryer will help to soften the fabric and reduce wrinkles!" — Marilee Nelson, certified building biologist, environmental consultant, and co-founder of Branch Basics
+If you hate to iron, using the steam cycle in your washer and dryer will help to soften the fabric and reduce wrinkles!" — Marilee Nelson, Certified Building Biologist and Co-Founder of Branch Basics

 Best Budget: Electrolux EFLW317TIW Front Load Washer & EFDE317TIW Electric Dryer